 An important limitation that applies to this study, NCT01362244 and CRT110178 is the inability to determine a clinically relevant reduction in nasal polyp size.
 There is currently a void in the literature concerning the minimum change in polyp size - even when standardized by VAS or when reviewers are blinded to all other clinical aspects - that correlates with a meaningful clinical improvement.
 A second limitation of the SYNAPSE study was that there was limited ability to determine which patient clinical characteristics would predict a favourable or lack of response to treatment with mepolizumab.
-The only exception was patients with blood eosinophilia; however, more research is required to determine which clinical factors, if any, can assist in predicting which patients will respond favourably to mepolizumab.
+The only exception was patients with blood eosinophilia; however, more research is required to determine which patients will respond favourably to mepolizumab.